dsogari/plumark/packages/core/syntax.md

 [ # header | 3        | 4        ]
 ```

 The exact meaning of a header cell depends on the renderer.
-Typically, a header in the top row is considered a column header; similarly, a header in the leftmost column is considered a row header.
+Typically, a header in the top row is regarded as column header; similarly, a header in the leftmost column is regarded as row header.
 Column headers take precedence over row headers.

 #### Divisor row